kyverno/reports-server/docs/INSTALL.md

 Reports-server comes with a postgreSQL database.
 It is recommended to bring-your-own postgres database to have finer control of database configurations ([see database configuration guide](#database-configuration)).

 ### YAML Manifest
-It is recommended to install Reports-server using `kubectl apply`, especially when you have policy reports CRDs installed in your cluster ([see migration guide](#migration)).
+It is recommended to install Reports-server using `kubectl apply`, especially when policy reports CRDs are already installed in the cluster ([see migration guide](#migration)).
 To install reports server using YAML manifest, run the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kyverno/reports-server/main/config/install.yaml